Core Concepts

 Most apps in Doors are built from a few ideas working together:

-• browser events route back to handlers on the same live page
+- registered browser events call handlers on the same live page

 Session